ziyao233/limine/CONFIG.md

 ## Location of the config file

+First, Limine considers configurations supplied to it as SMBIOS OEM String entries (Type 11).
+Such configurations are accepted if the first string of such an entry starts with the prefix of `limine:config:`.
+The rest of the string is taken as the config file.
+If such a configuration is found, no further scanning for config files is done.
+As such, the `boot():` drive is undefined on BIOS, and set to the boot device of Limine on UEFI.

-Limine scans for a config file on *the boot drive*.
+Next, Limine scans for a config file on *the boot drive*.
 Every partition on the boot drive is scanned sequentially - first partition first (or, on UEFI, the partition containing the EFI executable of the booted Limine is scanned first), last partition last - for the presence of either a `/limine.conf`, `/limine/limine.conf`, `/boot/limine.conf`, `/boot/limine/limine.conf`,